triasha72/atlanta-mobility-resilience-digital-twin/README.md

 ## Configuration

-Start with `configs/v1_demo.yaml`.
-When the demo works, duplicate `configs/v1_atlanta_template.yaml`, document your origin/destination sampling logic, and replace the illustration points with research-grade data such as census tract or TAZ centroids.
+We start with `configs/v1_demo.yaml`.
+When the demo works, we duplicate `configs/v1_atlanta_template.yaml`, then we document our origin/destination sampling logic, and replace the illustration points with research-grade data such as census tract or TAZ centroids.

 ### Scenario types